m4c0/vscode-godbolt/README.md

 This is the bare minimal to prove it can work, so there's a lot of room for improvement:

-* Select the compiler (currently fixed to GCC 8.3)
 * Select filters (ex: Intel, demangle, etc)
+* Enable compile-on-save

+These are available via settings, requiring a UI to be more productive:

+* Select the compiler
 * Change the compiler flags
-* Settings for the endpoint (ex: if you want to use a local instance)
+* Defining the endpoint (ex: if you want to use a local instance)
-* Enable compile-on-save

 Some features would be more than desired, but they are probably not easy to achieve: